tweag/nickel/CONTRIBUTING.md

       WebAssembly REPL](#webassembly-repl).
 This step may take some time, and should only be required if you added, upgraded or downgraded dependencies.
-6. Once all the boxes are checked, you can push your branch to the remote repository and make a pull request on GitHub.
+6. Once all the previous steps are completed, you can push your branch to your fork and make a pull request on GitHub.

 Your pull request will need at least one approval from a maintainer to be merged.
-Maintainers will review your pull request and may request changes as well as leave comments, that needs to be answered in order to the process to move forward.
-Even when a code review is accepting, it may still come with comments.
-Please make sure that you considered all the review comments and decided to act in consequence.
-Resolve the corresponding conversation once done.
+Maintainers will review your pull request and may request changes as well as leave comments, that needs to be addressed in order to the process to move forward.

+Even when a code review is accepting, it may still come with questions or comments.
+Please consider all the review comments and decide to act in consequence.
+Once done, resolve the corresponding conversations.

 [cachix-nickel]: https://app.cachix.org/cache/nickel
 [blog-serie]: https://www.tweag.io/blog/2020-10-22-nickel-open-sourcing/